skilld-labs/trino-odbc/docs/markdown/setup/microsoft-excel.md

 ## Trouble-shooting with macOS Excel
 We suggest users to not change log path by setting `logOutput` for DSNs used to connect on Excel in macOS.
 This is because macOS Excel can only write files in `/Users/<username>/Library/Containers/com.microsoft.Excel/Data`, which is the default driver logging location for Excel.

-If any issues occur, such as databases/tables aren't shown in Excel, check Timestream ODBC driver logs at `/Users/<username>/Library/Containers/com.microsoft.Excel/Data` to see the root cause.
+If any issues occur, such as databases/tables aren't shown in Excel, check Trino ODBC driver logs at `/Users/<username>/Library/Containers/com.microsoft.Excel/Data` to see the root cause.